 My husband and I love to travel for fun, too, in the U.S. and abroad.
-In the winter, we ski often at Giant’s Ridge in Biwabik, MN.
+In the winter, we ski often at Giant’s Ridge in Biwabik, Minnesota.
 The summer of 2018, we took our first trip into the Boundary Waters for camping, canoeing and portaging.
-The summer isn’t complete without time on a lake in MN, usually one near St. Cloud.
+The summer isn’t complete without time on a lake in Minnesota, usually one near St. Cloud.
 Family reunions and picnics are always a valued time in our lives.

 There is no grass growing under my feet during retirement because there are many things that need to be done -- and I love doing them!

 My parents were politically involved – my father was Republican and my mother was Democrat (think back to Nixon/Humphrey).
 However, our political discussions around the dinner table were very civilized and respectful.
 Some of my older siblings were involved in political/social activities.
 My husband is Republican – actually an old-time Republican, as in “where-did-my-party-go?”
 Republican.
 As you can imagine, lively political discussions are common in our family.
 We keep current and well-informed on social and political events, nationally and internationally.
 My work with ISAIAH was social and political, but non-partisan.
-That is the background from which I come -- and the foundation from which I want to serve St. Cloud in District 14A.
+That is the background from which I come -- and the foundation from which I want to serve the St. Cloud area.

 International and domestic business owner: Perfect Cut; Physicians Revenue Services MN